 NOTE: Please read my detailed instructions below in this post on how to get to the falls by yourself if you don’t want to go with any of the tours below.

-As I told you, there are really a great variety of things to do whether you are traveling as a couple, with kids, alone or with a group of friends – everyone will easily find activities to do there for at least a couple of days.
+As I told you, there is really a great variety of attractions and things to do in Niagara Falls whether you are traveling as a couple, with kids, alone or with a group of friends – everyone will easily find activities to do there for at least a couple of days.

-Let me tell you more about the coolest things to do once you are at the Falls:
+Let me tell you more about the coolest things to do in Niagara Falls:

-There’s pretty much no difference, just that one boat departs from the USA side, the other one from the Canadian side.
+There’s pretty much no difference, just that one boat departs from the USA side, the other one from the Canadian part.

 Let me briefly tell you about both of them: